-Few people are aware that one of the first Chicago house music labels was started by Mike Macharello, a white, gay DJ from the far west suburbs.
-Macharello, inspired by radio rock DJ Captain Whammo, began his DJ career at Hollywood Disco in Hanover Park.
-Soon he joined several record pools (organizations that distributed music to DJs), including Dogs of War, where he became a director.
+Few people are aware that one of the first Chicago house music labels was started by a white, gay DJ from the far west suburbs.
+Mike Macharello, inspired by radio rock DJ Captain Whammo, began his DJ career at Hollywood Disco in Hanover Park.
+Soon he joined several record pools, including Dogs of War, where he became a director.
 When that pool folded, Macharello founded Let’s Dance in 1981.
 That same year he became a hot mixer on WBMX and WXFM before moving to WGCI, where he created his own remixes.
-After collaborating with friend and fellow DJ Duane Thamm on an unofficial remix of “Planet Rock,” Macharello decided to start his own label, releasing ground-breaking EPs like the Italo-inspired “Single Girl” and Thamm’s tempo-changing tool “Jump Trax.”
+After collaborating with friend and fellow DJ Duane Thamm on an unofficial remix of “Planet Rock,” Macharello decided to start his own label.
+Let’s Dance released ground-breaking EPs like the Italo-inspired “Single Girl” and Thamm’s tempo-changing tool “Jump Trax.”

-Let’s Dance Records: Mike Macharello & Duane Thamm Jr., Chicago 1983-85 on Jerome Derradji’s Still Music is a 4 LP or single CD collection of the label’s greatest hits with liner notes by Jacob Arnold and artwork by Al Kent.
-Ask your local shop to carry it or order it direct from the label.
+Let’s Dance Records: Mike Macharello & Duane Thamm Jr., Chicago 1983-85 on Jerome Derradji’s Still Music is a 4 LP or single CD collection of the label’s greatest hits.
+I wrote the liner notes and Al Kent designed the artwork.
+Ask your local shop to carry it or order it direct!